pangiole/akka-wamp/docs/src/main/paradox/client/futures.md

 Java
 :    @@snip [FuturesJavaClient](../../java/docs/FuturesJavaClient.java){ #subscribe }

 Just invoke the ``subscribe`` method with the following arguments:

   * ``topic: Uri``
     Is the topic to subscribe to

   * ``consumer``
-    Is a consumer as explained further below.
+    Is a consumer callback as explained further below.

 The client can provide callbacks to be invoked upon future completion so to test against success or failure.